mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

         'policies': ['init_policy', 'collect_policy', 'evaluate_policy'],   # The policy used to choose action
     },
     'learner': {
-        'number': 1,                                                        # Number of Leaarner
+        'number': 1,                                                        # Number of Learner
         'type': DQNLearner,                                                 # The Learner class
         'params': learner_params,                                           # The parameters of Learner 'networks': ['policy_network', 'target_network']                    # The networks which is used by Learner